 |Course Structure & Available Subjects:||

-The Master of Information Systems consists of 200 points of study, typically across four semesters and has two specialisations: professional and research.
+The Master of Information Systems consists of 200 points of study, typically across four semesters, and has two specialisations: the Professional Specialisation and the Research Specialisation.
 Students take ONE specialisation.

 See each specialisation for the core (compulsory) and elective subject requirements.